villekf/OMEGA-doc/docs/source/features.rst

   * Rayleigh or Compton scatter in the detector and/or phantom can be separately selected
  * Form and reconstruct dynamic sinograms
  * Obtain a ground truth image from the GATE ROOT data
-* Reconstruct GATE 10 simulations in the same Python script
+* Reconstruct GATE 10 simulations in the same Python script or offline
 * Load Inveon PET list-mode data
 * Automatically convert any of the above PET data into sinograms
 * Supports orthogonal distance-based ray tracer
 * All projectors automatically use probabilities rather than the length of the line of intersection
+ * Probability can be determined either from the full length of the ray (detector to detector distance) or the distance in the FOV
 * Automatically compute detector/source coordinates for cylindrical PET data (both GATE and non-GATE data)
 * Several other subset selection methods
  * Use every Nth column sinogram bin